Rhacophorus translineatus

 Rhacophorus translineatus is a species of frog in the family Rhacophoridae.
-It is found in eastern Tibet (China) and in Arunachal Pradesh, northeastern India.
+It is found in eastern Tibet (China) and in Arunachal Pradesh, northeastern Indiaand Bhutan.

 Rhacophorus translineatus occurs in forests at elevations of 1200–1500 m above sea level.
 Specimens have been found on banana leaves.
 Breeding takes place in lentic habitats such as lakes.
 Threats to this species are unknown.